Ugwum/Plan-A-Challenge1/README.md

 For more details on enabling kubernetes locally with Docker desktop Follow the link https://docs.docker.com/desktop/kubernetes/

-##To Deploy and run the microservice app  Kuberntes
+##To Deploy and run the dockerized node js microservice app with Kuberntes

+# STEP 1
+ Clone the Repository  git clone https://github.com/Ugwum/Plan-A-Challenge1.git

+# STEP 2
-4. Open a command prompt at the root of the simplemicroservice
+Open a command prompt  and change directory to the root of the simplemicroservice i.e cd  Plan-A-Challenge1\simplemicroservice

-5. Provided Kubernetes cli setup properly done
+# STEP 3
 Run the command "kubectl apply -f simplemicroservice.deployment.yaml"

+ please note step 3 is successful if kubernetes setup is done properly

+#STEP 4

-6. Run kubectl get pods
+ Run kubectl get pods

+#STEP 5

-7. Navigate to http://localhost:8909 in your browser.
+ Navigate to http://localhost:8909 in your browser.